Dog Nutrition

 9. Amino Acids: The Protein Powerhouses

-The 10 Essential Amino Acids for Dogs
+The 10 Essential Dog Amino Acids.

-6. Methionine: Supports liver function and coat health
+6. Methionine: Helps liver and coat health.

-7. Phenylalanine: Important for thyroid function and coat color
+7. Phenylalanine: Supports thyroid and coat pigmentation.

 Conditional Amino Acids

-• Cysteine: Important for coat health and antioxidant production
+• Cysteine: Supports coat and antioxidant activity.

-• Glutamine: Supports digestive health and immune function
+• Glutamine: Improves digestion and immune system.

 10. Antioxidants: Guardians of Cellular Health

-• Cognitive health, especially in senior dogs
+• Brain health, especially in the elderly dogs.

-• Overall cellular health and longevity
+• Overall cellular health and longevity.

 Key Antioxidants for Dogs